Arian892/Weather-Ai-Chatbot/README.md

 - IP-based location detection may be inaccurate if using VPN or proxies.
+- Query history enables conversational context and follow-up questions.
+- Voice I/O depends on ElevenLabs and SpeechRecognition—microphone and speakers required.
-- You can enhance this project with:
+- Feel free to extend with:
-  - LangChain memory
+  - LangChain memory integration
-  - Voice I/O (e.g., ElevenLabs)
-  - Vector search for context-aware weather conversations
+  - More robust conversational context handling
+  - Additional weather data sources or features

 ---